 Social media networks will be an obvious place to announce the change.
 Ensure that the new logo is plugged into social media graphics when the brand launches.
 If you would like assistance with this, part of our Brand Launch Package includes updating your social media profiles.
 We’ll create the new graphics for your profiles and ensure they’re properly sized for each platform.
 We’ll also update your contact information and “about” info to ensure everything is in-line with the new brand.
-Now is the perfect time to start an account with the new brand if one doesn’t already exist—anywhere that is a relevant place for the company to communicate.
+Now is the perfect time to start an account with your new brand if one doesn’t already exist—anywhere that is a relevant place for the company to communicate.
 Social channels include, but are not limited to:

 Social media could be the place a potential customer decides to search your company name for the first time to get to know who you are, so it’s important it portrays your brand accurately.

 Rebrand Implementation Checklist

 If you’re working on a rebrand implementation plan for 2023, you should prioritize refreshing the following assets with your new look and brand voice:

 - Announcement to existing customers (blog post, email, news release, print mailing)